Shining Cliff Woods

 A Beautiful Place to Make Whisky

-We do reference our location quite a lot!
-But in actual fact it was finding it that ultimately led to us thinking that a distillery in Derbyshire could work.
 We are fortunate that we walk straight out of our gates into Shining Cliff Woods also known as “Schymynde -Cliffe” in medieval times.
 It was one of the seven royal parks within the Duffield Frith, belonging to Edmund Crouchback, Earl of Lancaster.
 The woods are a designated site of Significant Scientific Interest (SSSI), legally protected due to the valuable flora and fauna, breeding birds and hairy wood ant that it supports.
 It is one of the few remaining woodlands forming part of the medieval hunting forest of Duffield Frith.

 “I and mine, Give Thee and Thine, Milneshay and Shining Cliff, Whilst Grass is green and berries ryffe.”